Haim Megrelashvili

-Haim Megrelashvili (חיים מגרלשוילי; born July 4, 1982 in Tirat Carmel) is a retired Israeli football defender who most of his career played for Hapoel Haifa.
+Haim Megrelashvili (חיים מגרלשוילי; born July 4, 1982, in Tirat Carmel) is a retired Israeli football defender.
+For the bulk of his career he played for Hapoel Haifa.
 He joined Maccabi Haifa in 2003 from cross-town rival Hapoel Haifa, and within a short time became Israel's rookie of the year.

-Haim is also known for his attacking skills, often joining attacks from the wings.
+Biography

-He is of Georgian Jewish ancestry and his surname literally means "son of Megrelia" in Georgian.
-Due to its complexity, his surname is almost always misspelled as "Magrashvili" instead.
+Haim Megrelashvili is of Georgian Jewish ancestry and his surname literally means "son of Megrelia" in Georgian.

 Career

-Haim started his footballing career at Maccabi Haifa, as a schoolboy before giving up football altogether and concentrating on athletics and gymnastics.
+He started his football career at Maccabi Haifa as a schoolboy before concentrating on athletics and gymnastics.
 His brother, Akiva, continued playing football and joined Hapoel Kiryat Shmona.
-During Haim's first season at Maccabi Haifa he managed to start a total of twenty-six matches.
-His second season at Haifa was far from a progression as he managed to start a mere seven games.
-Ronny Levy would give Megrelashvili more opportunities in the 2006/07 season and Haim played an integral part of the squads progression to the round of sixteen in the UEFA Cup.
-His European performance as well as domestic performance caused him to garner interest from Dutch club Vitesse Arnhem.
+During his first season at Maccabi Haifa, he started a total of twenty-six matches.
+His second season at Haifa was far from a success: He started just seven games.
+Ronny Levy gave Megrelashvili more opportunities in the 2006/07 season and he played an integral part of the squad's progression to the round of sixteen in the UEFA Cup.

+His European performance as well as domestic performance created interest from Dutch club Vitesse.
 He joined the Eredivisie side for the 2007–08 season, signing a deal until 2010.
 His contract was terminated by the club in August 2009.

 Megrelashvili was without a club until January 2010 when he signed for Maccabi Petah Tikva.